 If you have a Home Care Package, you can choose to have No Out Of Pocket expenses with us.
 We will not force you to top up your package, pay the daily contribution fee, or pay the Income Tested Fee.
 You can have More Care, For Half the price, with No Out Of Pocket Expenses.

-The following section outlines common examples of clinical services available with Nursing Care.
+The following section outlines common examples of clinical services available with in-home Nursing Care.

-You can choose to have any combination of these services.
+In addition to at home nursing services, you can choose to have any combination of these aged care services.
 If you are interested in any other kinds of services which are available under a HomeCare Package, including Companion Care, Personal Care, Respite Care, Live In Care or 24 x 7 Care, please Contact Us to discuss them.

-Our Nurses will assess the wound and formulate a treatment plan.
+Our Home Nurses will assess the wound and formulate a treatment plan.